flog-es/flog/README.md

 console.log(await File.read("hello-world.txt"));
 ```

-A third-party module would always be namespaced-scoped:
+A third-party module would always be namespace-scoped:

 ```js
 import {app} from "primate/core";